MarcusOettinger/dns_blocklist.sh/README.md

 |[Airelle's host file](http://rlwpx.free.fr/WPFF/hosts.htm)                        | NOT SUPPORTED YET                                    | CC Attribution 3.0 |
 |[Shalla's Blacklists ](http://www.shallalist.de/)                                 | NOT SUPPORTED YET                                    | ? |

-Sources markes as *Adblock*, are not the best source format as they are specific to web browser blocking and not domain level blocking.
+Sources marked as *Adblock*, are not the best source format as they are specific to web browser blocking and not domain level blocking.
 But this script will pass the format and extract any TLD's that are listed.